yiyungent/KnifeHub/docs/README.md

 ## Donate

-QQBotHub is an GPL-3.0 licensed open source project and completely free to use.
+KnifeHub is an GPL-3.0 licensed open source project and completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.

 We accept donations through these channels: